NathanHinthorne/bird-identifier-app/README.md

 - Animation of birds perched on UI buttons that flutter away when clicked.

-- A "bird book" animation instead of a list for Life List section.
-Users will be able to flip through to see all the birds they've identified.
-Maybe just keep this "bird book" inside the paired bird game since it would cause problems in the app.

-- Replacing all UI elements with SVG pixel art.
-This would be done to match the style of the paired bird game.

 ## Credits

 A big thank you to my following friends for their contributions to this project: